 July 23 – August 6

-A retrospective of the work of Cookie Addison, a talented painter who has also been instrumental in building up and maintaining the South Bay’s Jewish community over the years.
+Cookie Addison’s “Geometric Vision,” will be on display at the JCC from July 19-August 6, 2019.
+This exhibitions is a retrospective of the striking artwork of Cookie Addison, whose paintings, spanning over 60 years, have included cubist and representative approaches.
+Additionally, she has been instrumental in building up and maintaining the South Bay’s Jewish community over the years.
 Curated by Avital Meshi.

 Artist Inquiries and Submissions